Cancer that has spread to the lungs can cause symptoms, such as breathlessness. Radiotherapy can help to relieve these symptoms.

 - coughing up blood

 Radiotherapy can help to shrink the cancer.
-It might help to keep your cancer under control for longer and make you comfortable, but it can't cure the cancer.
+It might help to keep your cancer under control for longer and make you comfortable, but unfortunately it can't cure the cancer.

 How you have radiotherapy for lung symptoms

 You are most likely to have external beam radiotherapy.
+This means radiation beams are aimed at the cancer from outside your body.

 External beam radiotherapy